Alejogb1/job-board/blog-data/why-am-i-getting-a-400-error-to-the-mlflow-api-with-dockerized-onnx-models.md

 id: "why-am-i-getting-a-400-error-to-the-mlflow-api-with-dockerized-onnx-models"
 ---

-Okay, let's tackle this.
-It's not uncommon to encounter 400 errors when interacting with the MLflow API, especially when dealing with dockerized ONNX models.
+,  It's not uncommon to encounter 400 errors when interacting with the MLflow API, especially when dealing with dockerized ONNX models.
 From my experience, these errors often boil down to a few key culprits.
 It’s never just one thing, is it?
 I remember debugging a similar issue years back with a large-scale anomaly detection system - the frustration then is quite similar, I assume.
 The devil, as always, is in the details.
 Let me walk you through the common pitfalls and provide some concrete examples.

 First, a 400 status code generally indicates that the server cannot or will not process the request due to something that is perceived as a client error.
 It’s a signal that the request itself is malformed.
 In the context of MLflow serving ONNX models, several things can contribute to this.
 The most frequent issues center around: payload format, model signatures, and request header configurations.